Weather of 2010: January 6–9

 A "severe" warning issued by the Met Office was in place for every region in the UK.
 Scottish First Minister Alex Salmond said Scotland was experiencing its worst winter since 1963.

 Further deaths in Wales, Shetland and Aberdeenshire were recorded.
 Roads in the southeast were left with long traffic jams and abandoned cars.
 8,000 schools were closed.

 In Eastern Parts, there were accumulations of 40 cm to 50 cm in places.
 In Kent, six inches of snow fell in four hours in the early evening.

 By January 7, 2010, 22 people had died in the UK because of the freezing conditions.

 Heavy snow blocked many roads in the Irish Republic.
 Dublin Airport closed on Wednesday January 6 and again on Friday January 9.
 Cork Airport closed on Sunday January 10, at 6:30 pm and did not re-open until 12:30 pm on Monday January 11.
 Dublin Bus canceled all services for a time.
-Ireland West Airport Knock was also closed.
+Ireland West Airport was also closed.
 A new Irish record low temperature of -9 C was also recorded in Dublin, Ireland.
 Temperatures in County Limerick dropped to -11.1 C. Varying amounts of snow fell across Ireland on the 7th and 8th and road salt reserves began to run low.

 The snow fell heavily in some places of Spain including Prades (Tarragona, southern Catalonia) which received 120 cm of snow after a storm lasting over 30 hours.
 The BBC News reported heavy snowfall as far south as Granada, in Spain.

 25 Nepalese people, mostly children, died as a blizzard swept over most of Nepal on January 7.
 Snowstorms probably also occurred in mountainous Bhutan and Sikkim, but no reports were forthcoming.